dan-mccoy/Week-7-Project-WordPress-vs.-Kali/README.md

     - Tested in version: Word Press 4.2
     - Fixed in version:
   - [ ] GIF Walkthrough:
-  - [ x] Steps to recreate: Logging into word press is a vulnerability that allows anyone the ability to enumerate a list of valid user names on a WordPress site. you simply type admin and the wrong password and a prompt will tell you that there is an admin account which will make it easier to brute force that account's password.
+  - [x] Steps to recreate: Logging into word press is a vulnerability that allows anyone the ability to enumerate a list of valid user names on a WordPress site. you simply type admin and the wrong password and a prompt will tell you that there is an admin account which will make it easier to brute force that account's password.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)

 1. (Required) Vulnerability Name
   - [ ] Summary:
     - Vulnerability types:
     - Tested in version: